Arizona Trauma Institute’s foundational values for training and consultation are:

 - Identify ways to appropriately enter complex environments with conditions that may be insecure

-- Curricula designed to best fit those being trained and the local population that is being served
+- Provide curriculum that is designed to be the best fit for those being trained and the population that is being served.

-The core elements of Arizona Trauma Institute training and consultation are:
+Arizona Trauma Institute’s core elements for training and consultation are:

 - Competence in listening and other communication skills